Pacific Life PremierCare Choice Max Review

 The Pacific Life PremierCare Choice policy is one of many hybrid long term care insurance policies you could consider along with OneAmerica Asset Care, Securian SecureCare, Lincoln Moneyguard III and Nationwide CareMatters II.

-With the declining 30 year Treasury Yields we have seen repricing with these policies.
+With the declining 30 year Treasury Yields we have seen repricing with these policies in 2020.

 To help you compare these policies from a cost analysis, let's compare the Pacific Life policy to alternative hybrid LTC policies that are sold with limited benefit period options such as 5 years - 8 years and on an individual policyowner basis.